greenisagoodcolor/FreeAgentics/README.md

 3. **Knowledge Management**: Add knowledge entries to agents through the memory viewer.
 4. **Observe Interactions**: Watch as agents autonomously interact based on proximity and other triggers.
 5. **Export/Import**: Save your work using the export functionality and reload it later.

+### Import/Export Functionality

+CogniticNet allows you to save and restore your entire workspace, including agents, knowledge, and settings:

+#### Exporting Your Work

+1. Click the "Export" button in the agent list panel
+2. Select which agents to export
+3. Choose export options:
+   - **Include Settings**: Exports your LLM provider and model settings
+   - **Include API Keys**: Includes your API keys in the export (recommended for personal backups)
+4. Click "Export" to download a ZIP file containing your agents and settings

+#### Importing Your Work

+1. Click the "Import" button in the agent list panel
+2. Select the ZIP file you previously exported
+3. Choose import options:
+   - **Import Settings**: Restores your LLM provider and model settings
+   - **Import API Keys**: Restores your API keys (only if they were included in the export)
+4. Click "Import" to restore your agents and settings

+**Note**: Imported API keys are securely stored and will persist across browser sessions, allowing you to continue your work seamlessly after importing.

 ## License